-The Manager will acknowledge any complaint in writing within 24 hours and make every effort to resolve an Investor's issue within a maximum of twenty- one (21) days of being notified.
+The Manager will acknowledge any complaint in writing within 24 hours and make every effort to resolve an Investor's issue within a maximum of twenty-one (21) days of being notified.

-If a complaint remains unresolved after twenty-one (21) days, Investors who are Retail Clients may refer it to the Australian Financial Complaints Authority (AFCA) of which the Trustee and DomaCom are members.
+Investors may refer complaints to the Australian Financial Complaints Authority (AFCA) of which the Trustee and DomaCom are members.
 AFCA is an external dispute resolution scheme that provides free assistance to consumers to help resolve complaints relating to financial service providers.
-Wholesale Clients are not able to refer complaints to AFCA.